 ‘I’ve always had a bit of a sweet tooth, so whenever I think back to queuing up in the canteen, my mind goes straight to the puds.

 'I do remember the savoury stuff.
 I grew up in the 1980s and everything we had at school seemed to come with baked beans, which I hated.
-We’d have meat pie with an ice cream scoop of that really solid mashed potato, but the dinner ladies would serve it with a massive dollop of baked beans, too, which turned everything on the plate orange!
+We’d have meat pie with an ice cream scoop of that really solid mashed potato.

-'The puddings, though… they were the best.
-We had lots of different sponges, all served with steaming hot custard.
-I loved those, but actually my favourites were always the cold puds, in particular the Arctic roll.
+'The puddings were the best, though.
+My favourites were always the cold puds, and Arctic roll in particular.
 I just loved the combo of Swiss roll, raspberry jam and freezing-cold vanilla ice cream that ran through the middle of it.

 'It came with fruit salad, which I think was probably from a tin.
 We ate it at home, too, and for some reason my younger brother Terry and I called the syrup the fruit came in “joojar”.